 At the roadside, a police officer may ask you to provide a sample of breath into an approved screening device.

-The devices that Peel Regional Police currently use are the Alcotest 7410 GLC and the Drager Alcotest 6810.
-It's a simple test that takes approximately 4-12 seconds once the instrument is made ready.
+The device that Peel Regional Police currently use is the Drager Alcotest 6810.
+It's a simple test that takes approximately 4 seconds once the instrument is made ready.

 Any person suspected of consuming Alcohol while Driving must by law provide a sample of their breath into this instrument at the demand of a Police officer.
 Failure to provide a sample of your breath is a criminal offence of failing to Provide a Breath Sample.